 7. Use ‘real’ people for your product images

-Mockups are great when you start your design process.
-Not so much when it comes to selling your design online.
+Mockups are great when you start your design process, but not so much when it comes to selling your design online.
 Using ‘real’ people sporting your design is a great way to acquire more customers.

 But if you can’t find real people, you can always use online tools that will place your design or phrase on models.
 AdEspresso listed 5 of the best Facebook ads, and 2 out of 5 had a person in it.
 So there is some truth to taking the extra effort and creating product images with real models.